general-ackbar/hx20utils/README.md

 **Notes**

 - The tool ensures CRLF line endings in the encoded content.
+- Autodetect if input is tokenized or pure ascii.
 - Blocks are written with synchronization, preamble/postamble, CRC (CRC‑Kermit), and short inter‑block gaps.
 - The program name is padded/truncated to 8 chars.